Flyingbacen/random-stuffs/readme.md

 - [chest open](./ps99%20scripts/chest%20open.py) -> made for opening chests in ps99

 - [ps99 auto fuse](./ps99%20scripts/auto%20fuse.py) -> made for automatically fusing pets
     - To start it, go to the world 1 fuse machine located in area 28 and open the menu. open the script and it will start automatically.
-If the script breaks, go to line 9 and change `num:int=2` to `num:int=3`.
+If the script breaks, go to line 38 and change `num:int=1` to `num:int=2` or 3.
     - To stop the script, shove your mouse into any corner for about half a second.

+- [ps99 auto ultimate](./ps99%20scripts/auto%20ultimate.py) -> Will automatically use whatever ultimate you have equipped when it's ready.
+    - Will only run if Roblox is focused
+    - change the end of line 8 to 1 == 1 to skip checking if the ultimate is ready and press r every ten seconds regardless
+        - useful if you don't have a 1080p screen
+    - easy as running the script and letting it run in the background